EduardMcfly/gatsby-app/README.md

 ### Description
-This is a standard starter with Typescript, TSLint, Prettier, Lint-Staged(Husky) and Sass
+This is a standard starter with Typescript, TSLint, StyleLint, Prettier, Lint-Staged(Husky) and Sass

 ### Keywords
 - TypeScript
 - TSLint
+- StyleLint
 - Prettier
 - Lint-Staged
 - Styling:SCSS